johnckealy/djengu/README.md

 ### Flavours

-Auto DevOps has three branches:
+Auto DevOps has four branches:

 1) `Main`: Runs an instance of quasar and Django

 2) `Static-site`: Runs a basic quasar application

 3) `Auth`: Django and Quasar with JWT token authentication set up out of the box

+4) `Celery`: Based on Main, with Celery beat set up